Leunsel/CheatEngineLua/docs/README.md

 The CE Utility has no runtime coupling to the Framework.
 It only references it in source comments as a reference implementation.

+The CE Fixes script touches no other segment.
+It registers one form notification, wraps one event handler per Structure Dissect window, and logs through `print` only.

-The CE Utility contributes the menu entry that opens Table Files and delegates to the global `ManifoldTableFiles`, logging where to install it when that global is absent.
+The CE Utility contributes the menu entries that open Table Files and the Logger console, delegating to the globals `ManifoldTableFiles` and `ManifoldLogger` and logging where to install them when a global is absent.
+Its own lines go through `ManifoldLogger:Channel("CE Utility")` when the Logger is installed and to `print` otherwise, resolved on every call so a rebuilt Logger is picked up.
 Neither segment requires the other.
 Table Files reads `forms.ActiveDesignTheme` when a Cheat Table has a live `Manifold.Forms`, so it follows the table's theme, but it never loads that module: it carries its own copy of the design framework, exactly as the Template Loader does.